 “He’ll think I hate him”, “That’ll seem so rude” – all these excuses are a mask.
 The real deal is that you just don’t want to block him.
 Because once you do, you won’t have access to his whereabouts.
 You’re just not ready to relocate to another camp because this one has offered comfort for far too long.
 You’re just trying to dodge the truth in favour of the feel-good fantasy.

 Whether it’s your wardrobe or your life – everything needs a revamp.
 On our journey, we tend to lose out on so many friends, and we accept the fact that our mission with them was supposed to be a short one.
 Then why not our exes?

 On our journey, we tend to lose out on so many friends and we accept the fact that our journey with them was supposed to be a short one.
 Then why not our exes?

 Blocking the ex will free up a lot of space – you won’t have to fret about your display pictures or your status updates.
 Plus, you’ll open new horizons and get attention from the right people.

 Banish the ‘oops’ moment

-When your ex is on your contact list, there’s a good chance you’ll drunk dial or butt dial him on a drunken night.
-It’s bad if he’s awake – you’ll drunk text and won’t remember anything the next morning.
-It’s worse if he has slept – he’ll see your messages the next morning and want to have a conversation.
+When your ex is on your contact list, there’s a good chance you’ll drink dial or butt dial him on a drunken night.
+It’s terrible if he’s awake – you’ll drunk text and won’t remember anything the next morning.
+It’s worse if he has slept – he’ll see your messages the following day and want to have a conversation.
 You’ll begin a brand new day by digging harder into your past, playing blame games and feeling miserable at the end of it all – why?